-Johannes Klemeyer, CEO, EMEA operations at Globiana, has always had a passion for foreign cultures, and he’s always wanted to be an entrepreneur.
+Johannes Klemeyer has always had a passion for foreign cultures, and he’s always wanted to be an entrepreneur.
 When he got the opportunity to combine the two, he didn’t hesitate to take it.
 Together with Steffen Henkel, he co-founded crossculture academy (Germany’s first online worldwide intercultural support site) which later merged with Globiana.

 Johannes has plenty of personal experience with the cross-cultural lifestyle — he has a master’s degree in American Literature and Eastern Slavic Languages, he used to work as a journalist in Moscow writing for newspapers back home in Germany, he has family spread out in different countries, and his wife grew up abroad.
 He sums it up neatly when he says: “I’ve always been dealing with different cultures.”